-- Comprehensive, relevant and reflective action planning ensures well informed strategies are put in place to sustain and develop provision and outcomes for all pupils. - Staff share good practice and view teaching as a collective responsibility and are actively engaged in their own development. - A robust and responsive professional development plan is delivered in partnership with our two federated partner schools.
+- Comprehensive, relevant and reflective action planning ensures well informed strategies are put in place to sustain and develop provision and outcomes for all pupils - Staff share good practice and view teaching as a collective responsibility and are actively engaged in their own development. - A robust and responsive professional development plan is delivered in partnership with our two federated partner schools.
 Staff evaluations of weekly training sessions are very positive.
 Systems to support teachers at all stages of their career include an ECT programme and Developing Excellent Practice Programme.
 Both use structured coaching and mentoring to ensure strong teaching across the curriculum.
 This is evaluated through monitoring and observations of effectiveness undertaken by a range of leaders. - Our annual staff survey is used to continuously improve and develop and provision.
 Over time, staff retention continues to be high because of this.
 If staff move on, an exit survey is undertaken.
 Results of staff surveys are shared with stakeholders and key actions implemented for impact. - Staff are consulted regularly over the impact of policies and their opinions sought.
-Our marking policy was revised because of this in 2022.
-Bi-annual workload audits result in changes to federation policy, for example to the frequency of delivery of staff meetings across sites in response to teacher time concerns.
+Our marking policy was revised because of this in 23-24.
+Bi-annual workload audits result in changes to response to teacher time concerns.
 We provide teachers with additional non-teaching time to deliver leadership roles and during the week to allow for preparation and marking.
-After school meetings are kept to a minimum.
-In 2023, 84% of staff agreed they had a good work life balance and 90% agreed that wellbeing was well considered. - We are an accredited Stonewall Champion school and actively seek to promote inclusion and diversity.
+After school meetings are kept to a minimum. - We are an accredited Stonewall Champion school and actively seek to promote inclusion and diversity.
 Prejudice is not tolerated.
 A range of opportunities for pupils to share opinion and have an active voice in the school have been established resulting in excellent relationships between staff, pupils and parents and a highly positive school culture being developed. - There is a highly constructive and ambitious dialogue between the school leadership and the governing body.
 Governors are well informed of the current school context and challenge robustly when needed.
 Induction for new governors is effective including mentoring and a training programme.
 Governors are proactive in attending termly visits to the school and in undertaking link governance roles.
-They have high expectations for outcomes and provision for pupils.

-Governors have undertaken regular skills audits and self-evaluations.
-Their combined experience - reflects a diverse range of skills.
+They have high expectations for outcomes and provision for pupils. - Governors have undertaken regular skills audits and self-evaluations.
+Their combined experience reflects a diverse range of skills.
 Systems of Governance hold the school to account highly effectively and have sustained high quality outcomes for pupils over several years.